ft-interactive/starter-kit/README.md

 #### Getting started

 Select the green `Use this template` button at the top of the page to Create a new repository.
+New projects should be created in the [`ft-interactive`](https://github.com/ft-interactive/) GitHub organisation.
 Follow the steps as prompted to clone your repository locally.
 If it is your first time running a Starter Kit project follow the [setup instructions for vs-components](https://github.com/ft-interactive/vs-components#setup).
 Then run `npm install` in your terminal at the project root directory.

 #### Using the built in tasks